wonarii/CART210-glossary/glossary.md

 [^Sato05agency]: Sato, Atsushi, and Asako Yasuda.
 2005.
 “Illusion of Sense of Self-Agency: Discrepancy between the Predicted and Actual Sensory Consequences of Actions Modulates the Sense of Self-Agency, but Not the Sense of Self-Ownership.” <i>Cognition</i> 94 (3): 241–55. https://doi.org/10.1016/j.cognition.2004.04.003.

 ## API
-The Application Programming Interface (API) is responsible for transmitting data from one device to another by taking in a request and responding with the data requested.[^mulesoft15what]
+The Application Programming Interface (API) is responsible for transmitting data from one device to another by taking in a request and responding with the data requested.

 A main advantage of using an API to communicate between the client and the server rather than sending a direct query to the databases is that it protects the database from potential security risks.
 It also allows developers to keep a similar syntax when requesting data from any type of database. [^dreanfactory2023understanding]
 The purpose of an API is to provide the client, whether a mobile application, website or other software, the information to build their product.